datapartnership/welcome/README.md

 ## Installation

 The Partnership maintains a Python package that offers partner-specific and general helper functions.
+Unfortunately, it is not public at the moment, so you will have to be authenticated via GitHub.

 Before installing the package, you will have to:

 1. Install **Python 3.6+**
 1. Set up [GitHub with ssh](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).
-Alternatively, see [https](#can-i-use-https-instead).
+Alternatively, see [username/password](#can-i-use-https-instead).

 Now you are ready to `pip install`!
 It is strongly recommended that you create a [virtual environment](https://docs.python-guide.org/dev/virtualenvs/).